Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 execution.
 Some packages are required to generate the coverage report:
 `c++filt`, `gcov`, `genhtml`, `lcov` and `python3`.

-To install these dependencies on Debian 10:
+To install these dependencies on Debian:

 ```shell
 sudo apt install binutils-common g++ lcov python3